Why is there a specific diet for female athletes?

 6 to 10 g/kg/day depending on training

-1 g/kg within one hour before exercise
+1 g/kg in the hour before exercise

 0.75 g/kg within one hour after exercise